cristianCeamatu/js-phaser-shooter-game/README.md

 # Micro Shooters - Javascript Phaser 3 Game built in 5 days.

-> In this project, we were required to build a turn-based RPG shooter game with the Phaser Javascript library.
+> In this project, we were required to build a space shooter game with the Phaser Javascript library.
 > <br>
 > The player will have to kill different types of enemies with AI functionality.
 He can also pick droppings to increase his weapon level/lives or to enter in shield mode.
 > <br>
-> The game currently has 6 levels and a Boss, after the player defeats the Boss he unlocks infinite mode.
+> The game currently has 7 levels (from which one is a Boss and the last one has an infinite spawn).
 The player can reach a maximum of 5 extra lives and level 7 laser.
 > <br>
 > The game is tested using Jest for unit testing